Prolost Watches

 More on Photos

-Prolost Watches sometimes has to crop your photos for display.
+Prolost Watches sometimes crops your photos for display.
 When you add a photo to an Event, you’ll see a small dot.
 Place it on the watch, or other subject of the photo.
-This Focal Point guides the cropping to keep the important part of your photo framed in all contexts.
+This Focal Point guides any cropping to keep the subject of your photo framed.

 Wear Calendar